rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

 >[!NOTE]
 >
->Once a decision has been created, you can click its name in the list to access detailed information, and visualize all the changes that have been made to it using the **[!UICONTROL Change log]** tab (see [Offers and decisions changes log](../get-started/user-interface.md#changes-log)).
+>Once a decision has been created, you can click its name in the list to access detailed information, and visualize all the changes that have been made to it using the **[!UICONTROL Change log]** tab.
+[Learn more](../get-started/user-interface.md#changes-log).

 ## Tutorial video {#video}